The new reference system N2000 (Baltic Sea Chart Datum 2000) will gradually be introduced in nautical charts and in fairways

 From now on, mariners and boaters will need to pay more attention to the Finnish Meteorological Institute’s real-time water level observations and the forecasted water level at coastal stations.
 In practice, this means that the water level figures in the N2000 system will be higher than before.
 Thus, in the new system the importance of water level data will be stressed when determining the safe draught of the vessel.

-The same maximum authorised draught as in the current system will be achieved when combining the maximum authorised draught and water level data.
+The same authorised draught as in the current system will be achieved when combining the authorised draught and water level data.
 In reality, the water depth remains the same.

-The new reference system will be introduced in the nautical charts starting in 2019, and the expected transition period is 6–8 years.
-In order to clarify the transition to the new reference system, the following text indicating the used reference system will be inserted in Finnish, Swedish and English in the upper left margin of new chart editions (“Depth and reference data indicated in metres from the chart datum Baltic Sea Chart Datum 2000(N2000).
-There is no significant tidal influence, but the water level varies depending on the wind”).Information about the used reference system will be inserted in the lower left margin of the nautical chart, next to the coordinate system.
-The abbreviation, MSL, will be used for charts on which the depth data has been measured from the Mean Sea Level, and the abbreviation, BSCD (N2000), will be used for charts whose depth data is indicated in the N2000 system.
-In chart folios, the reference system will be marked on the inside of the front cover
+The new reference system will be introduced in the nautical charts starting in 2020 and the expected transition period is 6–8 years.
+The applied reference level will be indicated in the upper left margin of each nautical chart.
+Moreover, in order to facilitate the transition to the new reference system, the abbreviation of the applied reference system will be indicated in the lower left margin of the nautical chart.
+The abbreviation MSL will be used for charts on which the depth data has been measured from the Mean Sea Level, and the abbreviation BSCD (N2000) will be used for charts whose depth data is indicated in the N2000 system.
+In chart folios, the reference system will be marked on the inside of the front cover.

 For this reform, the hydrographic and channel data have to be modified and new nautical charts published.
 More information about the progress will be provided at a later date.